Skip to content

 Common Mistakes, Gotchas and Interview Questions

 The biggest source of confusion is the difference between method overloading and method overriding.
-They sound similar and both involve methods with the same name — but they solve completely different problems.
-Overloading is about the same class handling different input types.
-Overriding is about a child class replacing a parent class's behaviour.
-Confusing these two in an interview is a red flag for interviewers.
+They sound similar.
+Both involve methods with the same name.
+But they solve completely different problems at completely different times.
+Overloading is about one class handling different input types — resolved at compile time.
+Overriding is about a child class replacing a parent class's behaviour — resolved at runtime by the JVM.
+Confusing these two in an interview is a reliable signal to the interviewer that your OOP fundamentals need work.

 // ─────────────────────────────────────────────────────────────────